JacquesGariepy/ai_autorun/README.md

-# AI Project Acceleration Package, version 3
+# AI Project Acceleration Package

 Drop this into any existing software project as `/ai-work`.
 It prepares you to extract maximum value from an AI agent, and in particular to be ready the moment a much more capable model becomes available, possibly for a short window.